NachoAP-UC3M/Control_Torque_iiwa_Matlab/README.md

 ```

-CHANGE nacho BY your user name.
+1. CHANGE nacho BY your user name.

 example:

-⋅⋅⋅if your user name is Paco
+⋅⋅⋅if your user name is Paco⋅⋅

 ```export ROS_WORKSPACE=/home/nacho/catkin_ws``` by ```export ROS_WORKSPACE=/home/Paco/catkin_ws```